Jordan Teuscher

-Jordan D. Teuscher is an American attorney and politician serving as a member of the Utah House of Representatives from the 42nd district.
+Jorda D. Teuscher is an American attorney and politician serving as a member of the Utah House of Representatives from the 44th district.
 Elected in November 2020, he assumed office on January 1, 2021.

 Early life and education

 Teuscher was born in Salt Lake City and graduated from Riverton High School.
 He earned a Bachelor of Arts degree in political science and philosophy from Brigham Young University and a Juris Doctor from the J. Reuben Clark Law School.

 Career

 Since graduating from law school, Teuscher has worked as an attorney.
 He completed an externship with the Area Legal Counsel of the Church of Jesus Christ of Latter-day Saints in Kyiv, Ukraine.
-He was also the executive director of the Leavitt Institute for International Development and worked for the International Center for Law and Religion Studies.
+He was also the chief operating officer of the Leavitt Institute for International Development and worked for the International Center for Law and Religion Studies.
+Teuscher currently works for the Church of Jesus Christ of Latter-day Saints.

 Teuscher was elected to the Utah House of Representatives in November 2020 and assumed office on January 1, 2021.